God Made Me Funky, Elwins & Guests Lee Aaron & Simone Denny Headline First Standalone MusiCounts Concert

 Is there anyone you're specifically looking forward to seeing on Thursday night?

 Yeah, I haven't seen God Made Me Funky before and I heard they're a really fun band to watch.
 I love The Elwins music and apparently they're going to be pulling me up to do a little number with Bucket List, so we'll see how that goes.
-I'll need a couple beers before that one.Nike Footwear
+I'll need a couple beers before that one.Boots

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.